Spleen removal - open - adults - discharge

 Splenectomy - adult - discharge; Spleen removal - adult - discharge

 You had surgery to remove your spleen.
 This operation is called splenectomy.
-Now that you're going home, follow your health care provider's instructions on how to care for yourself while you heal.
+Now that you're going home, follow your surgeon's instructions on how to care for yourself while you heal.

 When You're in the Hospital